Search

 What I find sad is that if you put a lot of effort into writing a blog, it dies with the platform.
 So always have a plan to export valuable content if you move on.
 What do you all think about that aspect?

-Yeah, my plan is to lead people on any social platform to My Websites.
+My plan is to lead people on any social platform to My Websites.
 I don’t care so much about any social media platform or its metrics - it’s just a Vanity Metric anyway.
 I love writing, so I hope to write the best possible I can.
 But then, I also like that people at least get a chance to read it, and nowadays it seems you almost need to share it somewhere.

-Oh, and yes, Markdown is the real winner, at least for the writer (the reader doesn’t care so much: although with AI and when you copy text from Markdown-based pages, it’s just clean and works great), as you don’t need to fiddle with formatting any time anymore.
+Oh, and yes, Markdown is the real winner, at least for the writer (the reader doesn’t care so much, although with AI and when you copy text from Markdown-based pages, it’s just clean and works great), as you don’t need to fiddle with formatting any time anymore.
 Plus, you can just have it offline, and because it’s tiny, everywhere.

 Also, why I use Obsidian, it’s VS Code, but for text.
 And I can use Vim Motions (nerdy, I know), but I’d argue that vim motions (not vim) is the best way to manipulate text, period.